 In many ways.
-It will benefit students currently enrolled by providing funds restricted to financial aid, faculty salaries, and salaries of staff who directly support students.
+It will benefit students currently enrolled by providing funds to financial aid, faculty salaries, and salaries of staff who directly support students.
 We aim to help our students continue to have the best Hampshire experience possible.
-In addition, your gift could help demonstrate to major donors, foundations, potential partners, and the world the high level of support for the college’s educational mission from its alums, parents, and friends.
-This will help inspire the kind of philanthropic investment in Hampshire that would be transformational at this time.
+In addition, your gift could help demonstrate to major donors, foundations, potential partners, and the world the high level of support for the College.

 This fundraising effort was initiated by Alumni Advisory Group (AAG) members who are professional fundraisers.
 They coordinated with other alum fundraisers to form an Alumni Fundraising Working Group whose purpose is to help support the students and keep the College functioning during this transitional year.
 To accomplish this, they proposed this campaign as an immediately impactful way of giving for the many alums, parents, and friends who expressed their desire to help.
 This Urgent Support Fund for Students has the support of the full AAG, as well as the College.

-Gifts to the Urgent Support Fund for Students will be restricted to use for financial aid, faculty salaries, and salaries of staff who directly support students.
+Gifts to the Urgent Support Fund for Students will be used for financial aid, faculty salaries, and salaries of staff who directly support students.
 The goal for the Urgent Support Fund for Students is $2.2M by June 30.
-This will replace the unrestricted and other programmatic fundraising the College had left to raise this year, but will direct it specifically to student support.
 Achieving this initial goal will also lay the foundation for the next phase of this initiative: to support our students who return next year, a critical transition year that will be marked by a sharp reduction in revenue.

 Currently, we do not know how many students will return next semester or how many of the admitted students will choose to start at Hampshire in September.
 The College is currently projecting a cohort of 600 to 700 students.
 What we do know is that support from alums, parents, and friends will benefit their educational experience and will help shield them from the uncertainty and sharp revenue reductions that will come with this transition year.